-

 Homeowners in France looking to claim on insurance after their home is hit by lightning in a storm may be required to obtain an " attestation de foudroiement" to do so.
 We explain what this is, and how to get one.

-As severe storms have hit the southwest of the country in recent days, lightning strikes may have been on homeowners’ minds.
+As severe storms tend to hit the southwest of the country, lightning strikes may often be on homeowners’ minds.

 But if your home is hit by lightning and you wish to claim on your insurance for consequent damage - especially to your electricity wiring - you may be asked to obtain an attestation de foudroiement, which roughly translates as “proof of lightning strike”.